phamlauren/w4156-describe-that/README.md

 ### The user story

 A user can be a VIP and/or a describer.
-A describer is required to be a user, while a VIP is not required to be a user unless they want to request AD, favorite a video, upvote a description track, or comment on a description track. **Describe-That!** depends on **Auth0**, so users are redirected to **Auth0**'s login page to login.
+A describer is required to be a user, while a VIP is not required to be a user unless they want to request AD, favorite a video, upvote a description track, or comment on a description track. **DescribeThat!** depends on **Auth0**, so users are redirected to **Auth0**'s login page to login.
 Upon first login, the user is stored in a local user database and the username becomes **Auth0**'s default username, which is the username before the domain name of the email they use to log into **Auth0**.
 When a user is logged in, they can see their dashboard, which includes all of the videos that they've favorited, all of the descriptions tracks they've written, all of the description tracks they've upvoted, all of the videos for which they have requested AD and in which language, and all of their comments.

 ## 3. Final status update from iter-2